 When it comes to choosing a game mode in Assetto Corsa, you have a lot of choice.
 There is a good campaign mode, which allows you to enjoy an aspect of progression whilst also improving your skills as a racer.
 There are also custom championships that you can create, as well as the usual game types such as time trials and various other arcade-style game modes.

 Assetto Corsa is one of those racing sims that is designed to bridge the gap between a fun arcade game and a high-quality racing simulator.
-These games are often called simcade games, and Assetto Corsa is one of the best on the market.
+These games are often called simcade games, and Assetto Corsa is one of the best on the market (although many would argue it’s a racing sim).
 It provides a good balance of fun with a high level of realism and detail that gives you a real sense of speed and immersion when playing.

 Fun & Realistic